AtheosGame/AtheosGame.github.io/Game/GameplayMechanics/Levels.md

 ---
-label: Dungeon Levels
+label: Levels
 order: 80
 ---
 # LEVELS

-Each dungeon level presents a unique challenge and a reward.
+Each Map Level presents a unique challenge and a reward.

 * **1st level:** The first room provides a random reward, which is always magical or better.